lubiah/website/src/routes/blog/content/getting-a-diary/index.md

 ## Wrapping up

 I think having a diary is very useful.
 There are many advantages to using it.
 It helps to improve your memory.
-Imagine reading your childhood diary when you are grown up _(that feeling you get:smile:)_.
+Imagine reading your childhood diary when you are grown up _(that feeling you get:blush:)_.

 If you don’t have one, it would be a great idea to get one and start writing.
 Who knows, you could become the next [Anne Frank](https://en.wikipedia.org/wiki/Anne_Frank).